-Josephine and her husband, John own and operate Sunningdale Farms, which are comprised of 200 acres close to highway 11, midway between Barrie and Orillia.
+Josephine and her husband John own and operate Sunningdale Farms, which is comprised of 200 acres close to highway 11, midway between Barrie and Orillia.
 They have a commercial ewe flock as well as a flock of purebred British Milk Sheep, totaling around 200.
 Josephine also works with two of her brothers in the family's security and monitoring business.
-Josephine plays in the Huronia Symphony Orchestra, and has been involved locally in municipal politics, healthcare governance and as a Provincial Representative on the Canadian Sheep Federation.
+Josephine plays in the Huronia Symphony Orchestra, and has been involved locally in municipal politics, healthcare governance and as a provincial representative on the Canadian Sheep Federation.

 District 7 - Marc Carere, Vice-Chair

 Marc has extensive experience in agriculture.
 In partnership with his wife Helen, he has operated Ballinahistle Farms Limited for over 30 years.
 Since 1998 they have concentrated their efforts on the development of a large commercial ewe flock and lamb feedlot.
 Marc has been involved with many commodities including beef, dairy, and cash cropping, and has served these industries in various capacities.
 He continues to participate in many industry projects and committees.